Neural Distributed Source Coding: Experiments

-\textbf{Generating training data for encoder. } We train $\net$ for $T$ steps using the Adam optimizer across two nodes over $\gX_{pre}$.
-This generates a sequence of $T$ gradient pairs $\set{\vg_t^1, \vg_t^2}_{t=1}^T$, which can be used to train the VQ-VAE encoders.
+We train $\net$ for $T$ steps using the Adam optimizer across two nodes over $\gX_{pre}$.
+This generates a sequence of $T$ gradient pairs $\set{\vg_t^1, \vg_t^2}_{t=1}^T$, which can be used to train the VQ-VAE \chreplaced{gradient compressors}{encoders}.

-However, naively applying our method to this setting leads to a suboptimal VQ-VAE as these gradient pairs are highly correlated.
+However, applying our method to this setting naively leads to a suboptimal VQ-VAE as these gradient pairs are highly correlated across training steps.
 Noticing that $\vg_t^1$ and $\vg_t^2$ are conditionally independent given the initial model weights and the time step $t$, we train $\net$ for multiple runs with different initialization for $\params$, while randomly sampling a subset of gradients from each run.
-Thus we generate a dataset of tuples $(t, \vg_t^1, \vg_t^2)$ sampled from multiple independent runs.
+Thus, we generate a dataset of tuples $(t, \vg_t^1, \vg_t^2)$ sampled from multiple independent runs.
 We also update the architecture of the VQ-VAE so that both the encoder and decoder are conditioned on $t$.
 This way, the gradients become i.i.d. samples over random runs and time steps.
-We consider the following baseline methods for our comparison: \setlist{leftmargin=3mm} \begin{itemize} \item \textbf{Random-$k$}~\cite{wang2018atomo, koloskova2019decentralizeda}: Instead of communicating the full gradient vector $\mathbf{g} \in \mathbb{R}^d$, we only transmit randomly chosen $k$ coordinates, thus reducing the communication cost by a factor of $\frac{k}{d}$. \item \textbf{Top-$k$}~\cite{shi2019understanding,stich2018sparsified}: Similar to Random-$k$, this approach also communicates $k$ of the $d$ coordinates of a gradient vector and improves the communication cost by a factor of $\frac{k}{d}$.
-However, this time we take the top $k$ coordinates with largest magnitude and discard the remaining $(d-k)$ coordinates. \item \textbf{QSGD}~\cite{alistarh2017qsgd, basu2019qsparse}: Gradients normally stored using 32-bit floating point numbers are quantized using fewer bits before being transmitted. \item \textbf{Coordinated Sampling}~\cite{shi2019distributed}: The nodes \textit{cyclically} select a batch of $k$ coordinates at every iteration and communicate only those $k$ coordinates. \end{itemize}